-Investing in emerging markets is inherently different from investing in developed markets
+How investing in emerging markets differs from developed markets

 The U.S. equity market is currently at $17 trillion, of which approximately $250 billion are in emerging market ETFs.
 These focused ETFs provide investors with a valuable tool to get exposure to equities in emerging countries without the complexity of investing directly in individual local equities.